axibase/atsd/sql/sql-console.md

 ## Overview

 **SQL Console** is a web-based interface to submit [SQL queries](../sql/README.md) to the database and display the results.
-The results can be exported to CSV, JSON, and Excel files or [reinserted](#store) as a derived series.
+The results can be exported into CSV, JSON, and Excel files or [reinserted](#store)as a derived series in ad-hoc and continuous modes.

 Open the console by clicking **Console** in the main **SQL** menu.